Luke 10:38-42English Standard Version (ESV)

 The boat was catching water, it was tipping back and forth, so many men crammed in, lighting striking all around, wind blowing them down.
 You get the picture!
 Yet in letting the storm distract them, they grew impatient.
 They cried out and accused The Lord of not caring about their lives.
 Sound familiar???
 I know it does to me!
 I am so thankful for infinite grace and renewed mercies every day for all of us.

-Third and final point I want to draw out is
+The third and final point I want to draw out is

 3.)
 Jesus is faithful, even when we are distracted and impatient.